-In 2018, the Royal College of Physicians was the first royal college to receive Carbon Trust Standard in recognition of its commitment to sustainable working.
-The certification followed a reduction of 30% in the RCP’s total carbon footprint over the past 3 years, as well as the organisation switching its electricity provision entirely to 100% renewable energy.
+The RCP was the first royal college to receive Carbon Trust Standard in recognition of its commitment to sustainable working.
+The certification, in 2018, followed a reduction of 30% in the RCP’s total carbon footprint over the previous 3 years.

 Find out more